Menu

 In connection with e.g. disputes, claims for damage, complaints, recovery and extinctions for tenants and owners, and in management of employees on properties, CEJ may – in exceptional cases – process sensitive personal data or information on criminal offences, if the processing is necessary to safeguard CEJ’s and/or the client’s rights in the case.
 We delete the information when it is no longer needed.

 Often, our processing of your personal data occurs on a legal and legitimate basis that does not require your explicit consent.
 We therefore obtain your consent only in rare cases when it is necessary to process personal data for a specific purpose.
-This could be e.g. in connection with accessibility improvements in your home if you have a disability.
+This could e.g. be in connection with accessibility improvements in your home if you have a disability.
 Your consent is voluntary and can be withdrawn at any time.

 Disclosure of personal data